JogaMiguelGames/MapCreator/README.md

 When I figure out a way when I change a file in my project, it updates my GitHub repository, but as I said before I don't know how to do that right now, maybe it's with Git, I don't know how to do it.

 This text is a translant of google translant, the translation cannot be perfect.

+== Update, Approximately 30 minutes later ==

+I made a new repository for Kernelium Engine, with using Git, i program the project in VS Code => Send to github repository using git.